peteregbujie/peteregbujie/README.md

 - 👋 Hi, I’m Peter Egbujie
-- 👀 I’m interested in NextJs/React, TypeScript and TailwindCSS
+- 👀 I’m interested in NextJs/React, NodeJS, TypeScript, SQL and TailwindCSS
 - 🌱 I’m currently learning NodeJs and Jamstack
 - 💞️ I’m looking to collaborate on frontend web development projects
 - 📫 Checkout my website on [peteregbujie.com](http://peteregbujie.com/).
 You can reach me on twitter @peteregbujie